RapidAPI/DevRel-Stack-Data/guides/posts/build-music-app/post.md

 You will see that we have a lot of options for Shazam-related APIs.
 For our app, I am going to use the most popular one, [Shazam API](https://rapidapi.com/apidojo/api/shazam/?utm_source=RapidAPI.com/guides&utm_medium=DevRel&utm_campaign=DevRel).

-To use this API, you need to subscribe it first.
+To use this API, you need to subscribe to it first.
 You can do this by clicking on the **Subscribe to Test** button.

 ![Subscribe to Shazam API](https://raw.githubusercontent.com/RapidAPI/DevRel-Stack-Data/dev/guides/posts/build-music-app/images/subscribe.jpg)

 Once you click the button, you will be redirected to the pricing page, which will show the subscription packages for the API.
-The free plan allows upto 500 requests per month.
+The free plan allows up to 500 requests per month.
 We are going to subscribe to the free plan for this guide.

 Once subscribed, you will be back on the **Endpoints** page.
 In the central section, you should see a field named `x-rapidapi-key`.
 Save its value.
 We will need it later to call the API.